 Moreover, as Naomi Weiner Cohen makes clear, Reform Rabbis did not stop at declarations for internal consumption.
 Starting in July 1918, in response to the Balfour Declaration and the expected confirmation by U.S. President Woodrow Wilson of its principles, they set out to sabotage that move.

-Even after the 1920 San Remo Conference decision, the Hebrew Union College on continued to entrench itself in anti-Zionism.
-As the Minutes of its Board of Governors on May 25, 1920 read, they declared “no one land, Palestine or any other, can be called “the national home for the Jews … Palestine is not our national home, since we are not now and never expect to be citizens of that land.”
+Even after the 1920 San Remo Conference decision, the Hebrew Union College continued to entrench itself in anti-Zionism.
+As the Minutes of its Board of Governors on May 25, 1920, read, they declared “no one land, Palestine or any other, can be called “the national home for the Jews. … Palestine is not our national home, since we are not now and never expect to be citizens of that land.”

 So extreme was the opposition that one Louisville Kentucky Reform Rabbi, Isaac W. Bernheim, advocated a revolutionary formulation that would clarify the disassociation from Zionists who used the term “Jewry” to signify a separate entity.
 Bernheim proposed that the use of the terms “Jew” and “Jewry” be given exclusively to the Zionists, and as the terms “temple” and “synagogue” had bad connotations and were the bases for accusations that the Jews were a foreign entity.
 Therefore, he urged that the name “Israel” be substituted for “Jews” and that houses of worship be renamed “Reform Churches of American Israelites.”